KhouloudMN97/A-Survey-on-Multi-lingual-Offensive-Language-Detection/README.md

 # A Survey on Multi-lingual Offensive Language Detection <img src="Figures/Logo.jpeg" width="200">

-## This version is currently a work in progress and is not yet finalized.
-We are actively working on it and anticipate that it will be ready for release in the near future.

-### Please let us know if you find out a mistake or have any suggestions by e-mail: khouloud.mnassri@telecom-sudparis.eu
+### Please let us know if you have any suggestions by e-mail: khouloud.mnassri@telecom-sudparis.eu

 # Table of Contents 📑
 #### The repository structure refers to our survey paper "A Survey on Multi-lingual Offensive Language Detection"